Arushi2650/delta-demo/README.md

 # delta-demo
-this is practice for github class
+this is practice for github & class.